Syammmm4/angular-address-book-assessment/README.md

 * **Local Data Management:** Data is processed and managed effectively within the client-side session.

 ### Demonstration (JavaScript)
-*(Place your screenshot or video link for the JavaScript version here)*

 ![JavaScript Version Screenshot](./js-screenshot.png)